n0-computer/iroh/DEVELOPERS.md

 cargo clippy --workspace --examples --tests --benches && cargo test --workspace --examples
 ```

+## <a name="dependecies"></a> Dependencies

+Any crate added to iroh will need to use a license compatible with ours.
+Any PR that introduces a new crate will require additional review time to audit the crate being introduced, including rationale on why you chose *this* crate, and what alternatives you considered willl speed up the review process.

+Crate lists in `Cargo.toml` files must be kept alphabetically sorted.

 ## <a name="prs"></a> Pull Request Guidelines

 The tests must pass and you must get an approval from someone on the Iroh team before you can merge your PR.